devleague/react-kanban/README.md

   - One route to

 ### Database
-MongoDB and Mongoose (ORM).
+PostgreSQL and Bookshelf ORM.
 Create a UML Schema for your database, consider [LucidChart](https://www.lucidchart.com/).
 Add these diagrams to your project.

 ### Styles
 Make It Pretty!™